Dimenhydrinate, more commonly known as Dramamine, is one drug that has been used recreationally to achieve a high or sedative effect.

 Since being used as a recreational drug, dimenhydrinate has come to be known as dime, dime tabs, substance D, d-house, D-Q or drams.

 In most cases, dimenhydrinate is used to treat and prevent symptoms of motion sickness such as dizziness, nausea, and vomiting.
 Many people experience motion sickness when traveling in airplanes, cars or boats.
 Some people may also develop motion sickness from rides at amusement parks.

 Dimenhydrinate works by stimulating nerves in the inner ear and brain that control the sense of balance.
 This stimulation helps control dizziness, vertigo, nausea, and vomiting, especially in response to sudden changes in movement that can induce motion sickness.

 Other dimenhydrinate uses include treatment for:

 - Ringing in the ears

 - Inner ear problems

 Dimenhydrinate should be taken as directed by the dosing on the package.
-The dose of dimenhydrinate depends on the condition being treated and varies with age.
+The dose depends on the condition being treated and varies with age.
 Dimenhydrinate is usually distributed in 50 mg tablets, with a recommended dose of one or two tablets.
 The maximum daily dose is 400 mg.

 When used to prevent motion sickness, dimenhydrinate should be taken 30–60 minutes before the activity.
 Adults and children over the age of 12 can take dimenhydrinate every four to six hours, while a child under the age of 12 should only take it every six to eight hours.
 Dimenhydrinate should not be given to children under the age of two unless directed by a doctor.